Spacexplorer11/Word_BAN/README.md

-# 🧙‍♂️ Welcome to Word BAN
+# Welcome to Word BAN
 ![Hackatime badge](https://hackatime-badge.hackclub.com/U08D22QNUVD/word_ban)

-Word BAN is your quirky Slack bot sidekick for playful word-banning mayhem in specific channels.
+Word BAN is a quirky Slack bot for playful word-banning in specific channels.
 Ever wanted to ban the word *"dog"* in your *#cat-appreciation* channel?
 Now you can.
 ⚠️ This is **not** a moderation bot.
-It’s just a light-hearted companion for word-related fun — not a substitute for a proper profanity filter.
+It’s just a light-hearted bot for word-related fun — not a substitute for a proper profanity filter.

-## 🛠️ What can it do?
+## What can it do?

-Whenever someone uses a banned word, the bot swoops in with a warning message.
+Whenever someone uses a banned word, the bot replies with a warning message.
-You get to customise that message — whether it’s serious or full-on sass.*
+You get to customise that message: serious or sassy.*
-(There is a default message if you don’t set one, so no worries!)
+(There is a default message if you don’t set one, so don't worry!)

 But that’s not all.
-Here’s where things get spicy:
+It does a whole lot more:

-- 🔻 Every banned word spoken drops a user’s score.
+- Every banned word spoken drops a user’s score.
-- 🏆 There’s a leaderboard to keep things competitive.*
+- There’s a leaderboard
-- ⛓️ Set punishments when someone hits a low enough score — reactions, cheeky replies, you name it.*
+- Set punishments when someone hits a low enough score — reactions, cheeky replies, etc*
-- 🔍 Users can check their score or the leaderboard at any time.
+- Users can check their score or the leaderboard at any time.
-- 👎 Users can *downvote* others' banned-word messages to bump their own score up.*
+- Users can *downvote* others' banned-word messages to bump their own score up.*
-- 📝 Users can write a “banned word reflection” explaining themselves — post it to the channel, and if the community votes in favour, they get a clean slate.*
+- Users can write a “banned word reflection” explaining themselves, post it to the channel, and if the community votes in favour, their score is reset*
-  Banned words are case-insensitive by default — so *"Dog"*, *"dog"*, and *"DoG"* are all treated the same.
+- Banned words are case-insensitive by default — so *"Dog"*, *"dog"*, and *"DoG"* are all treated the same.
-  Banned word checks ignore punctuation and spacing quirks, so users can't bypass bans with tricks like "d.o.g".
+- Banned word checks ignore punctuation and spacing quirks, so users can't bypass bans with tricks like "d.o.g".

-## 🔧 Commands
+## Commands

 These are the commands you can use with Word BAN: